open-learning-exchange/myplanet/README.md

 ##### Creating Issues and Pull Requests

 The process for creating issues and pull requests is very similar to First Steps.
-Remember to branch off of the master branch before working on and creating a pull request.
+Remember to branch off of the master branch before working on and creating a new pull request.

 ### Troubleshooting [WIP]